btmorr/leifdb/README.md

 go test
 ```

-To run the server, do:
+After building the binary, to find out what command line parameters are available:

 ```
-make run
+./app -h
 ```

-Or, to run manually on Linux/Unix:
+To run the server with default parameters, do:

 ```
 ./app